leomorpho/goship/README.md

 #### Scaffold Generator

 This is a CLI command that will generate a route, model, and view for you.
 It's just at the idea stage and would be a great feature to have.
 A lot of time goes into writing boilerplate code for each new route.
-Something like:
+Ideally, it supports generating templ/htmx routes and JSON routes.

+Example:

 ```bash
 goship generate scaffold Post title:string content:text